 You'll probably need to take fewer medicines after having a coronary artery bypass graft.
 But you may still need to take some to reduce your risk of further problems.

-Some of the medications you may be prescribed include:
+Some of the medicines you may be prescribed include:

 Anticoagulants and antiplatelets

-Anticoagulants and antiplatelets are medications that reduce the risk of blood clots forming.
+Anticoagulants and antiplatelets are medicines that reduce the risk of blood clots forming.

 - low-dose aspirin

-You may be prescribed one of these medications to take for a few months, or for the foreseeable future.
+You may be prescribed one of these medicines to take for a few months, or for the foreseeable future.

-It's important to take these medications.
+It's important to take these medicines.
 They can reduce your risk of serious problems such as heart attacks.

 Examples of statins include: